Inflation: What did cause it?

 In Minnesota, a lot of childcare providers are struggling financially, and some may not manage to stay open until the pandemic is over.
 And if that happens, it would exacerbate what is already a crisis.

-Many states have been facing childcare shortage and the corona virus has made it worse.
-Some states have instituted programs to fund providers and keep them in business.
-And some other states have focused on loosening regulation to ensure providers stay in business during the pandemic.
-In Minnesota a lot of childcare providers are struggling financially, and some may not manage to stay open.
-This is why this is the best time for the state legislature to work on loosening childcare regulation.
+This is why now is the best time for the state legislature to work on loosening childcare regulations permanently.
 This will ensure that the state is better prepared to handle the surge in demand that will follow the end of the lockdown.

-While some states have suspended rules like capacity ratios, the state of Minnesota has not made any changes to the rules that providers follow.
-Minnesota`s childcare landscape is however in a worse shape compared to most states; prices are so high and there is rampant shortage especially in the rural areas.
-Family childcare providers have been exiting the childcare market the last couple of years, leading to a shortage.
+While some states have suspended rules like capacity ratios, the state of Minnesota has not made any changes to its rules.
+Minnesota`s childcare landscape is, however, in worse shape compared to most states.